pkyurkchiev/mean-stack/tasks/task.md

 # Task One

 * Create new application.
 The application need to manage list with students.
-By manage i mean to have CRUD.
+By manage i mean to have simple CRUD.
 * Clients of the system should be able to search in this list by first name.
-* Student structure: First Name, Last Name, Uniq number, Faculty number, Birth date.
+* Student structure: First Name, Last Name, Unique number, Faculty number, Birth date.

 #
 ### How to download last exercises from the course with git bash.